Ground and Center Yoga Teacher Training (YTT) Program

 - Course Objectives

 Trainee will receive: a copy of the training manual for each module paid for and a continuing mentor relationship with lead trainer, Katie Morey.
-You will be provided with lessons from registered yoga teachers and guest instructors who are experts in their styles of teaching and respective fields of study.
 Books and travel expenses are not included with tuition.

 All tuition and fees paid by the student outside of the $200 deposit will be refunded if a request is made within 5 business days of signing a contract with Ground and Center Yoga.
 The requested refunds will be returned within thirty (30) days.
 Once the 5 business days have elapsed, Ground and Center Yoga will maintain the policy that no refunds will be granted once the teacher training program starts.
 In the event that the teacher training program cannot be held or completed, all monies paid by the student to date will be refunded in full within thirty (30) days.

 Pre-requirementsBased on the fact that students choose to complete yoga teacher training for various reasons, there are no pre-requirements for completing the Ground and Center YTT Program.
 However, it is highly recommended that you have a maintained a consistent yoga practice prior to enrolling for at least 6 months.

 In order to maintain the standards set by Yoga Alliance and maintain the integrity of the standards set by Ground and Center YTT, students must attend 100% of the 8 mandatory modules.
 If a portion of a module is missed, you may schedule time to make up the material with Katie at her discretion and availability.
 Students will be responsible for completing all assignments before training ends.